-Hold up worksheet and model counting the apple and colouring it in.
+Hold up worksheet and model counting the apple and coloring it in.
 Then move onto the pineapple.
 Count the circles "1 ..
-2", colour the pineapple and then draw and colour a pineapple in the second circle.
+2", color the pineapple and then draw and color a pineapple in the second circle.

-Continue for all of the numbers and fruit, all the time eliciting the fruit and colours and counting.
-Have your students take out their crayons and complete their worksheets.
+worksheets.
 Spend time with each student, helping, asking questions and praising.
 Finally, hold up each student's work in turn and them ask to count the fruit pictures.